 COVID-19 is now the leading cause of death in the United States.
 More than 7,600 Louisianans died from COVID in 2020 — that’s more than the number of deaths caused by accidents, stroke and diabetes combined in Louisiana in 2017.
-The vaccines against this virus are a critical tool in ultimately ending the pandemic and getting our lives back to normal.
+The vaccines are critical to ending the pandemic and getting our lives back to normal.

 Both the Pfizer and Moderna vaccines are in two doses, administered 3 or 4 weeks apart.
 You will get the necessary information about the second dose when you get your initial vaccine.
 The second dose is very important.
 One dose will not provide long-term protection.
 People vaccinated with the Pfizer vaccine will receive the second dose 21 days after the first dose.
 Those getting the Moderna vaccine will receive the second dose 28 days after the first dose.

-Unlike many vaccines, the COVID-19 vaccine does not contain a dead or a weakened virus that triggers an immune response.
-Instead, the COVID-19 vaccine contains a genetic instruction manual that tells your immune system how to respond and protect you from exposure to the actual virus.
+Unlike many vaccines, the Pfizer and Moderna COVID-19 vaccines do not contain a dead or a weakened virus that triggers an immune response.
+Instead, these vaccines contain a genetic instruction manual that tells your immune system how to respond and protect you from exposure to the actual virus.

-Vaccines are approved for use by the FDA.
-The FDA authorization means that trials have proven the vaccine as a safe and effective defense against COVID-19.
+Vaccines are authorized for use by the FDA, meaning clinical trials have proven the vaccines as a safe and effective defense against COVID-19.
 The FDA and ACIP will continue to monitor safety and effectiveness data.